 In today’s post, Simmons responds to Beyoncé’s recently released visual album Lemonade, exploring the historical significance of some of the settings and themes.
 Following the article is a bibliography and list of suggested further reading.

 Landscapes, Memories, and History in Beyoncé’s Lemonade

-The past and present merge to meet us here.
+The past and future merge to meet us here.
 What luck.
 What a fucking curse.

 In Lemonade, Beyoncé recites these words against the backdrop of oak trees draped in moss.
 Black women sit in and among the trees.
 They gather on the porch of the cabins where enslaved people lived, worked, and loved.
 This is the scenery of the sugar plantations that snake along the Mississippi River, just outside of New Orleans.

 Some writers have noted the presence of the “southern gothic” or the “southern porch” in Beyoncé Knowles-Carter’s visceral visual album Lemonade.
 But the landscapes are unambiguously part of the geography of Louisiana; the visual album is haunting because of its specificity to place.
 Barely visible, in the discussion thus far, is the history of slavery—and its remnants—all over the landscape of the album.

 Beyoncé’s representation of madness, jealousy, anger, and hurt are intertwined with the madness and pain inherited from our antebellum past.
 What luck.
 What a fucking curse.
 The trees, with their moss, are surely crying for us.